Biden’s sweeping ambitions delight liberals — but pose political risks for his party

 The president and his top advisers are still assessing what legislation to take up next and what the scope of their next project will be.
 Any infrastructure package, for instance, will almost certainly help rebuild the nation’s crumbling roads and bridges, but it could also include expanding broadband access to rural parts of the country and a significant climate change and green infrastructure component.

 Senior administration officials are working on recommendations to deliver to Biden on various options for sequencing what to take up next, one official said.
 There have also been preliminary discussions with top congressional leadership, according to a second official.
+The officials spoke on the condition of anonymity to discuss internal deliberations.

 “He didn’t run for president to set aside issues and not advance them,” said Anita Dunn, a senior Biden adviser.
 “These are all things he said on the campaign trail.
 Nobody should be surprised by what he is doing now that he’s been elected president.”